thetechnocrat-dev/GoDoRP/README.md

 # GoDoRP
 GoDoRP (Golang, Docker, React, Postgres) project starter.

-Still under heavy development.
+Disclaimer: This project is not actively supported and not recommended for production apps.
+Hope it serves as a learning resource.

 ## Features
 * Start a GoDoRP project with one command on any computer with docker-compose installed